nellymaw/pilates-4-life/README.md

         Black (#000)

 -   ## Deployment
 The website is deployed to GitHub pages, through GitHub repository.

 -   ## Credits
-This project is built for educational purpose only.

--   ## Other Sources
 Some code was inspired by 'Love Running' walkthrough project.

 [SampleREADME](https://github.com/Code-Institute-Solutions/SampleREADME)